btswann11/CSE550/test-plans/security-tests.md

 1. Have user X and user Y initiate a chat session
 2. Have user X disconnect from the chat session
 3. Session should end for the user Y
+4. The chat window should display to user Y that user X has left the chat session
 ### Expected Results:
 The chat window will display to user Y that user X has left the chat session